Dubai Duty Free, which celebrated its 31st anniversary on 20th December, recorded annual sales of Dhs6.999 billion (US$1.917 billion) last year.

 Away from the golfing fairways, the firm tennis favourite with UAE tennis fans and a global TV audience is the Dubai Duty Free Tennis Championships, owned and organized by Dubai Duty Free.
 The event comprises a WTA Premier 5 tournament played back-to-back with an ATP World Tour Series 500 Tournament.

-Dubai Duty Free is a founding sponsor of the Dubai World Cup, the richest horse race in the world.
 International horse racing has provided an excellent medium for Dubai Duty Free to capture the global media attention and the Dubai Duty Free Stakes in the UK in April, the Dubai Duty Free Shergar Cup (Ascot) in August, the Dubai Duty Free International Raceday in September are part of the operation’s racing sponsorship in the UK.
 The operation is also the title sponsor of one of the biggest races in Europe, the Dubai Duty Free Irish Derby, which is held at the Curragh Racecourse in Ireland each June.

 By supporting so many events at the highest level and all around the globe, Dubai Duty Free is effectively promoting Dubai’s sporting, leisure and business facilities, which are second to none.
 And with more and more world-class sportspeople choosing Dubai to showcase their talent, there is set to be much more to come in the future.